ImperialCollegeLondon/RCDS-BigDataWithR/README.md

 - Create GitHub Codespace for this repository by clicking the green "Code" button and then "Create codespace on main"

+- run
+`
+wget -O spark-3.5.3-bin-hadoop3.tgz https://archive.apache.org/dist/spark/spark-3.5.3/spark-3.5.3-bin-hadoop3.tgz
+`
+to download spark package (about 400MB)

+- upload the downloaded `spark-3.5.3-bin-hadoop3.tgz` to the Codespace (drag and drop is OK)

 - Access RStudio Server in the Codespace from 'PORTS' tab (usually at port 8787)

     - In the 'TERMINAL' tab, run `watch -n 1200 ls` to avoid Codespace from going to sleep

+- In the RStudio Server (Open from the 'PORTS' tab), install "sparklyr" using console window for Part 2 (day 2) exercises:

+  - library(sparklyr)

+  - spark_install_tar('/path/to/spark-3.5.3-bin-hadoop3.tgz')

 #### Option 2: HPC